StatFunGen/colocboost-paper/_sources/index.md

-# ColocBoost Manuscript Companion Resources\n\nCode and data to reproduce figures in ColocBoost manuscript.
+# ColocBoost Manuscript Companion Resources

+Code and data to reproduce figures in ColocBoost manuscript.